Visite guidée : Le Havre au temps de la traite atlantique Quai de l’Arsenal

 Visite guidée : Le Havre au temps de la traite atlantique Quai de l’Arsenal Le Havre

-Visite guidée : Le Havre au temps de la traite atlantique Quai de l’Arsenal, 4 août 2023, Le Havre.
+Visite guidée : Le Havre au temps de la traite atlantique Quai de l’Arsenal, 18 juin 2023, Le Havre.

 Esclavage, mémoires normandes – Organisé par Pays d’art et d’histoire.